Residential and Small Business Landfill Diversion

 Residential and small business landfill diversion represents the percentage of total refuse that is recovered and recycled or composted, and therefore not sent to a landfill.
 San Francisco’s small generator refuse collection program—known as “The Fantastic 3”—serves residential curbside, apartment and small commercial generators.
 Recycling and composting are important because they conserve resources, combat climate change, and create jobs.

-RESIDENTIAL AND SMALL BUSINESS MATERIAL DIVERTED FROM LANDFILL HAS INCREASED IN RECENT MONTHS
+RESIDENTIAL AND SMALL BUSINESS MATERIAL DIVERTED FROM LANDFILL

 How San Francisco is Performing